zenseact/zmbt-framework/docs/environment.md

 Environment API
 ===============

-*** note
-*This section is in progress*
-***

-Class: `Environment`
+Class: `zmbt::Environment`

 *Environment* is basically a sophisticated associative container.
 It's only purpose is to provide safe and convenient storage for the test data.
-It does not interact with any other component on its own.
+It does not interact with any other component on its own, but test model runners may use it for interaction with triggers and mocks.

 Considering its implementation as a weak singleton, the environment may be viewed as an internal database for the test I/O data, accessible from any part of the test application.
+The lifetime of the environment affects observability of the manageable effects - it is recommended to keep an instance of `zmbt::Environment` in the test fixture, allowing the RAII to reset the environment between tests.

 The Environment class methods are organized in the following groups: